smoeinbbp/cut-join-video/README.md

 # cut-join-video
-Simple script for joining two videos and cutting videos based on start and end time
+Simple script for joining two videos and cutting videos based on start and end time.

 ### How to use it